 Outcomes of this Program

-The consultant facilitating Role Clarity and Work Alignment integrates the findings of the RCWA for each individual unit in order to create a comprehensive plan for transformational change that is customized for the organization.
+The consultant facilitating Role Clarity and Work Alignment integrates the findings of the RCWA analysis for each individual unit in order to create a comprehensive plan for transformational change that is customized for the organization.
 Specific outcomes include the following:

 - Creation of a knowledge-based, patient-centered approach to care delivery.